A drop in the ocean (3,4)

 'ocean' is the second definition.

-Although both the answer and definition are singular nouns, I can't understand how they can define each other.
+Although both the answer and definition are singular nouns, I don't understand how they can define each other.

-'in the' acts as a link.
+'in the' is the link.

 Can you help me to learn more?